functionalscript/functionalscript/issues/README.md

 `version` property should be `version` calculated on a `main` branch.

 We may abound the idea to publish on every commit on `main`.
 Instead, we will publish only we when we update a version in the `main` branch.
+This strategy can also work for Rust packages.

 ## Publishing